bchareyre/yade-mpi/doc/sphinx/prog.rst

 Unit regression tests
 ^^^^^^^^^^^^^^^^^^^^^
 Unit regression tests are testing the output of individual functors and engines in well defined conditions.
 They are defined in the folder :ysrc:`py/tests/`.
 The purpose of unit testing is to make sure that the behaviour of the most important classes remains correct during code development.
-Since they test classes one by one, unit tests can't detect
+Since they test classes one by one, unit tests can't detect problems coming from the interaction between different engines in a typical simulation.
+That is why check tests have been introduced.

 Check tests
 ^^^^^^^^^^^